denisapredescu/Meteorite-shower/README.md

 ## Introduction
 The project is made for Introduction to Reobotics course, 3rd year at the Faculty of Matematics and Computer Science, University of Bucharest.
-It is composed by a menu and a game called `Meteorite shower`, similar to Space Invader recreated on a 8X8 matrix.
+It is composed by a menu and a game called `Meteorite shower`, similar to Space Invader recreated on a 8X8 led matrix.

 ## Task Requirements
 1. <i>Game menu</i>:
   - Intro message "Meteorite shower" (game name) that is shown for 4s.
-In this time, on matrix is display a "HI" message.
+In this time, on matrix is displayed a "HI" message.
-  - After waiting 4s, the main menu is displayed:
+  - Main menu (every section of this menu has a different image on matrix):
     - **Start game**
     - **Leaderboard**: </br>
     If the joystick button is pressed, a list of at most 5 player - score pairs appears. </br>